pedrommcarrasco/Constrictor/README.md

 constraint.priority = .defaultHigh

 // Constrictor
-label.constrictor.top(as: .greaterOrEqual, to: view, prioritizeAs: .high, is: .inactive)
+label.constrictor.top(as: .greaterOrEqual, to: view, prioritizeAs: .high, is: .disabled)
 ```
 ## Edge
 How you constrain edges with `NSLayoutAnchor`: